minskylab/cargo-self/.self/src/cli/tool.rs.md

 Resource: Library Imports
 - clap

 Resource: Main Object
-  - Cli struct
+- Cli

-Operation: Command Declaration
+Operation: Run Command
-  - name: "cargo-self"
-  - about: "Cargo extended with LLM"
-  - long_about: None

-Operation: Subcommand Declaration
-  - enum: Commands
-  - Subcommand: Run
+- Executes the "Run" command as a subcommand of the main "Cli" command.